Saal, Mecklenburg-Vorpommern

 Saal is a municipality in the Vorpommern-Rügen district, in Mecklenburg-Vorpommern, Germany.

-The community is under administration of the small city of Barth.
-Saal has first been documented in a deed of the city of Barth in the year of 1255.
-At this time there was an already abandoned Slavic castle by the mouth of the Saal creek into the Saal “bodden”.
+The community is under the administration of the city of Barth.
+Saal was first documented in a deed of the city in 1255.
+At this time, there was an already abandoned Slavic castle by the mouth of the Saal.
 The population around 1255 consisted of indigenous Slav, migrants from Westphalia and Denmark.
-The first church already existed and was completely made of wood and sanctified to the “Holy Cross”.
+The first church, made of wood, already existed.